The visiting supporters will predominantly sit in the south stand. All visiting supporters will appreciate the outstanding facilities at the ground.

 By train or metro

-In its current form, the Estadio Jose Alvalade Stadium has an all-seated capacity of 50,095, making it a similar size to many of the major grounds in England and across the entirety of Europe.
+In its current form, Estadio Jose Alvalade Stadium has a capacity of 50,095.
+The stadium’s size is comparable to other major grounds in Europe.

 The number of non-hospitality seats in each tier is as follows:

-Built in 2003, Estadio Jose Alvalade Stadium does not have the same humble beginnings in the same way that older grounds tend to have.
-It has always been a huge venue, and likely always be.
+Built in 2003, Estadio Jose Alvalade Stadium does not have the same humble beginnings as older grounds.

 Apart from touring the 50,095-capacity Sporting Lisbon stadium, we have sampled some locations you can spare time to check out during your stay in the Portuguese capital.